inclusive-design/adaptive-palette/docs/devDoc/State.md

 For the same reason `GlobalData.ts` must not re-export `initAdaptivePaletteGlobals` as a convenience.
 A value re-export is a real import and rebuilds the cycle.

+**`core/MessageEdit.ts`** owns the write side of `changeEncodingContents`.
+It sits in `core/` rather than in the feature that vetoes edits, so that editing the message does not require importing a feature: nine cells and `features/word-prediction/PredictedWords.ts` import `core/MessageEdit`, and the one feature with an opinion registers a guard instead of being imported by all ten.

 ## Start-up order

 [`src/client/index.js`](../../src/client/index.js) awaits `initAdaptivePaletteGlobals()` before anything renders.
 It:

+1. Registers telegraphic translation's `guardEdit` with `setEditGuard()`.
+This is first, and synchronous, so no edit can reach the message unguarded even while the fetches below are in flight.
-1. Loads the Blissary composite definitions used to draw symbols.
+2. Loads the Blissary composite definitions used to draw symbols.
-2. Records the container id for the main palette display area.
+3. Records the container id for the main palette display area.
-3. Fetches the Ollama model list, `public/config.json` and the indicator label lookup in parallel, then stores the results on `adaptivePaletteGlobals`.
+4. Fetches the Ollama model list, `public/config.json` and the indicator label lookup in parallel, then stores the results on `adaptivePaletteGlobals`.

 Only then does `index.js` load the palette file map and the fixed palettes and mount the components.